Admission Pro Hac Vice in Arizona

 What Gets Filed Where and When

-In order to process the application and issue a Notice of Receipt of Complete Application, the Bar requires: (1) the original signed and notarized application; (2) the original certificate(s) of good standing; and (3) a check made payable to the State Bar of Arizona.
+To process the application and issue a Notice of Receipt of Complete Application, the Bar requires: (1) the original signed and notarized application; (2) the original certificate(s) of good standing with the raised or embossed seal; and (3) a check made payable to the State Bar of Arizona in the amount of $505.00.

 State Bar of Arizona